2025 Gartner® Critical Capabilities for Customer Data Platforms Access report

 How Does a CDP Work?

-A CDP connects to a wide range of technology platforms, data sources and channels by using built-in connectors, SDKs, webhooks, and APIs.
+A customer data platform connects to a wide range of technology platforms, data sources, and channels by using built-in connectors, SDKs, webhooks, and APIs.
 They ingest and integrate data from multiple disparate sources, including profile data and real-time interaction data (behavioral data, transactional data), campaign data, product data, customer support data, mobile, POS, marketing, device, and internet-of-things (IoT) data.

-CDPs can also analyze and segment customer profiles using rules or machine learning, perform predictive scoring, and journey orchestration capabilities.
-Some more advanced CDPs provide machine learning (ML) and artificial intelligence (AI) for predictive analytics and audience segmentation.
-With customer journey orchestration capabilities, marketers can analyze customer interactions throughout the entire customer journey to deliver the right message, at the right time, on the right channels.
+Customer data platform software can also analyze and segment customer profiles using rules or machine learning, perform predictive scoring, and provide journey orchestration capabilities.
+Some more advanced customer data platform solutions provide machine learning (ML) and artificial intelligence (AI) for predictive analytics and audience segmentation.
+With customer journey orchestration capabilities, marketers can analyze customer interactions throughout the entire customer journey to deliver the right message, at the right time, on the proper channels.

 How Does a CDP Work?